Distributed Application Architecture Using Queue Service

 Scalability and Fault Tolerance

-Traffic spikes or individual service failures also keep messages safely stored in the queue, ensuring the entire system remains stable.
+Even during traffic spikes or individual service failures, messages are safely stored in the queue, keeping the entire system stable.
 Independent scaling per service is possible as needed.

-Provide immediate response to the user while separating time-consuming tasks asynchronously.
+Provide an immediate response to the user while offloading time‑consuming tasks to asynchronous processing.

 When a user uploads a high‑resolution image, the frontend immediately returns a success response and sends a processing task message to the QS queue.

-A separate worker (e.g., VS or SCF function) polls the queue to perform image resizing, encoding, etc., in the background.
+A separate worker (e.g., a VS or SCF function) polls the queue and performs image resizing, encoding, etc., in the background.

-Complex analysis or report generation requests are queued and processed in the background to reduce user wait time.
+Queue complex analysis or report generation requests and process them in the background to reduce user wait times.

-When traffic spikes occur, like on large e-commerce platforms, we mitigate overload by utilizing QS’s unlimited throughput (Standard Queue) and message retention (up to 14 days).
-The messages are buffered in the queue, allowing consumers to process them stably.
+When traffic spikes occur, as with large e-commerce platforms, use QS’s unlimited throughput (Standard Queue) and message retention (up to 14 days) to alleviate overload.
+Messages are buffered in the queue, enabling the consumer to process them reliably.

 QS supports Standard and FIFO queues.
 The characteristics of each queue are as follows.